ramtiin/StockGPT/README.md

-Welcome to StockGPT - an innovative Python script designed to analyze financial news.
+Welcome to StockGPT - an innovative Python script designed to analyze financial news!
 It leverages the power of GPT-4 to extract meaningful insights and publishes them on a dedicated Telegram channel for your convenience.

 ## Prerequisites